npge/npge/README.md

     Create empty directory and create file `genomes.tsv` with the table of genomes to be used to build pangenome.
-    `npge` will create files and subfolders
+    `npge` will create files and sub-folders
     in current directory.
     You can change location of output files using command line options.
 To see all options, add `-h` to a command.